New rave: Origins (2000s–2010s)

 New rave originally emerged in the 2000s British electronic music scene, with artists such as Klaxons, Trash Fashion, New Young Pony Club, Hadouken!, Late of the Pier and Shitdisco.
 The term was coined by Klaxons founder Jamie Reynolds, who later declared they were not new rave, describing it as a "joke that's got out of hand."
-The NME later further popularised the term throughout 2006 and 2007, though later claiming in mid-2008 that "New Rave is over".
+NME later further popularised the term throughout 2006 and 2007, though later claiming in mid-2008 that "New Rave is over".
 The movement would later influence the contemporaneous bloghouse scene.

-On October 13, 2006 music critic John Harris stated in the Guardian that the genre is nothing more than a "piss-poor supposed 'youthquake'" that will soon go out of fashion in the same way as rave.
-In reaction to the media overkill of the "genre", Klaxons banned the use of glowsticks at their gigs in April 2007.
+On 13 October 2006, music critic John Harris stated in The Guardian that the genre is nothing more than a "piss-poor supposed 'youthquake'" that will soon go out of fashion in the same way as rave.